How it works

 Step 4) Put them to use!

-However you choose to distribute your bags, the most important thing is to ensure that they’re distributed with a message…about waste, about sustainability about community… empowering people to be part of the solutions!
+However you choose to distribute your bags, the most important thing is to ensure that they’re distributed with a message…about waste, about sustainability, about community…make the connection and empower and inspire people to be part of the solutions!

 Boomerang Bags kicked off in 2013 when Co-founders, Tania Potts and Jordyn de Boer met up with the dream of reducing plastic bags within their community of Burleigh Heads.
 Thanks to dozens of amazing supporters and hundreds of dedicated volunteers, Boomerang Bags is now spreading into communities Australia-wide!